maria901/rsppmp3_v27/readme.txt

 GitHub : https://github.com/maria901/rsppmp3_v27

-Win32(soon)/64 Dll to play all audio and video that are supported by the library Libav
+Win32(soon will be updated, people are not compiled 32 bits version anymore these days)/64 Dll to play all audio and video that are supported by the library Libav

-If you need 32 bits version just now you need to use the release 5.2.3

-Libav is provided as GPL and LGPL, soon our binary packages will have both methods, for the moment it is only GPL
+Libav is provided as GPL and LGPL, soon our binary packages will have both methods, for the moment it is only GPL (if this is a problem to you)

 rspmp3ocx1.dll and interface2.dll compiled with gcc 11.1.0, SDL2 (mod) compiled
 also with the same version.